ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `isPartyLeader`

 In this example, a trigger is setup as a teleporter that sends players to a random game.
-If the player entering the trigger is the leader of a party, then the entire party is transfered to the same game.
+If the player entering the trigger is the leader of a party, then the entire party is transferred to the same game.

 ```lua
 local TRIGGER = script:GetCustomProperty("Trigger"):WaitForObject()

 function OnBeginOverlap(_, player)
     if not player:IsA("Player") then return end

     local destinationGame = GetRandomFeaturedGame()

     if player.isInParty and player.isPartyLeader then
         -- Transfer the whole party
         local partyOfPlayers = {}